On the 27 March 2012 the draft National Health Service transition risk log

 (PDF) was leaked to the press.
 It is dated 28 September 2010 and is headed 'draft for discussion'.

-A case study of a real life Risk Register
+A case study of an example Risk Register

-The National Health Service Risk Register is a great case study, unfortunately in 'how not to do' a Risk Register.
+The National Healthcare Risk Register is a great case study, unfortunately in 'how not to do' a Risk Register.

 Press comment on the leaked document has focussed on the content of risks and the lack of mitigating actions for some risks.
 It is true that some of the risks sound scary, suggesting negative impacts on performance and emergency preparedness, but this is the purpose of risk management: all possible scenarios need to be considered.